ssh-agent - Single Sign-On using SSH

 ssh-agent is a helper program that keeps track of user's identity keys and their passphrases.
 The agent can then use the keys to log into other servers without having the user type in a password or passphrase again.
 This implements a form of single sign-on (SSO).

-On most Linux systems, the
+On most Linux systems,

-Adding Identities to the Agent
+Adding SSH keys to the Agent

 SSH Agent Forwarding